boltops-tools/ufo/docs/_docs/faq.md

 Here's the specific aws docs section [Specifying a Log Configuration in your Task Definition](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/using_awslogs.html#specify-log-config)

-Also, you might have to enable the log driver by added it the ECS_AVAILABLE_LOGGING_DRIVERS variable to your `/etc/ecs/ecs.config`.
+Also, you might have to enable the log driver by adding the ECS_AVAILABLE_LOGGING_DRIVERS variable to your `/etc/ecs/ecs.config`.
 Relevant docs:

 * [Using AWS Logs](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/using_awslogs.html#enable_awslogs)
 * [ECS Agent Install](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/ecs-agent-install.html)